 Lastly, you can password protect those files if you don’t want anybody else to download it.
 Do note that when you upload a couple of files together, they will be available as one archive files to download on the other side.

 How does Firefox Send download page look

 Stay assured that there is no advertisement for now.
-When you click on the link, it will open the download page of that link, and gives you a list of files you are about to download.
-There is no way to download individual files as of now, but you can see the name, and size of those files.
+When you click on the link, it will open the download page of that link and gives you a list of files you are about to download.
+There is no way to download individual files as of now, but you can see the name and size of those files.

-Since there is no preview option for files, make sure to download files on your own risk.
+Since there is no preview option for files, make sure to download files at your own risk.
 Mozilla is not scanning these files for virus or any files which can be harmful.
 The best practice is to download files only from known links or when you are definite about the files from someone who already has downloaded it.

 File Send Experience

-You are wondering how fast upload and download is?
+Are you wondering how fast upload and download is?
 It looks fast, but it will also depend on your internet speed and number of users onboard.
 So use this keeping in mind that its free service, and if you are a regular Firefox user, you will love this.